Resolving Availability and Run-time Integrity Conflicts in Real-Time Embedded Systems: Related Work

 \section{Related Work}

 Many works have explored CFI in embedded and real-time systems~\cite{cfi_rts_survey}.
-InsectACIDE~\cite{insectacide} proposes a method for CFI for ARM Cortex-M MCUs leveraging debugging extensions~\cite{arm_coresight} to record control flow transfers without incurring run-time overhead.
+InsectACIDE~\cite{insectacide} proposes a method for CFI for ARM Cortex-M MCUs leveraging CoreSight tracing extensions to record control flow transfers without incurring run-time overhead.
 Then, recorded control flow transfers are checked for integrity violations during idle times.
-RECFISH~\cite{recfish} demonstrates an RTOS-compatible CFI method for ARM Cortex-R MCUs by implementing shadow stacks and function-label checks via software instrumentation.
+RECFISH~\cite{recfish} demonstrates an RTOS-compatible CFI method for ARM Cortex-R MCUs through shadow stacks and function-label checks via software instrumentation.
 FastCFI~\cite{fastcfi} also uses ARM extensions, but instead uses an FPGA to store and check a CFG.
 Regardless of their specificities, \acron differs from each in that it accounts for the post-violation phase, allowing non-violating tasks to continue their execution.

 EILID~\cite{eilid} proposes a hybrid method for low-end MCUs and also evaluates atop openMSP430.
 It uses code instrumentation to implement trampolines that jump to a hardware-protected CFI monitor. \acron+\IM incurs more hardware overhead, while EILID incurs more run-time overhead and an increase in code size.
 Similar to \acron, EILID triggers an interrupt upon violations and also enables software updates.
 However, EILID's interrupt jumps directly to the software update function. \acron's interrupt instead disables a violating task before returning to the next high-priority benign task.
-Software updates may occur independently upon receiving an authenticated message.
-Due to parallel goals, \acron and EILID could coexist, using \acron to provide post-violation availability/integrity while using EILID to obtain a low-cost \IM.
+Due to parallel goals, \acron and EILID could coexist, using \acron to provide post-violation availability/integrity with EILID as a low-cost \IM.

+Active roots of trust (ARoTs)~\cite{acfa,traces,garota,aion,sdrad,caramel} ensure a trusted function is guaranteed to execute upon a corresponding hardware signal or upon MCU reset.
+The concept of ARoTs was proposed in GAROTA~\cite{garota}, a formally-verified architecture that provides two properties regarding the execution of a trusted interrupt service routine (ISR): (1) the guaranteed triggering of the trusted ISR upon its interrupt source (e.g., GPIO, timer), and (2) the guaranteed re-triggering of the trusted ISR upon boot or reset.
+Several works built upon GAROTA to realize ARoTs for various purposes~\cite{acfa,caramel,traces}.